amanvelani/CIS687-Assignments/README.md

             }
         }

-3. Write a class, Library, with init() and search() methods.The init() method will be passed a String[] as parameter.
+3. Write a class, Library, with init() and search() methods.
+The init() method will be passed a String[] as a parameter.
 An example of the String in the array: "The Go Programming Language, Alan Donovan and Brian Kernighan" The init method should keep a reference to the array param in a field This list is the catlog of the Library, i.e. these are all the publications in the Library available to be borrowed.
-The search() method will be passed a String as parameter, and will return one of the matching items stored in the Library's catalog.
+The search() method will be passed a String as parameter and will return one of the matching items stored in the Library's catalog.
 4. Complete the implementation of the IntMatrix class.
 The idea is to use a one-dimensional array as a matrix.
 The field data should be initialized by the constructor to a size large enough to hold all the elements of the matrix.
 Feel free to add other fields as needed.
 The get() and set() methods should convert the row and column parameters to an appropriate index, and do error checking based on the size of the matrix.
 For example: